 A conceptual master plan has been developed for a new development that is planned in White Rock (Baer, 2016).
-The A-19 tract development will have a maximum residential density of 8.7 dwelling units per acre, and a total of 160 dwelling units are proposed (Baer, 2016).
-This will be a private development, although the potential buyer is still in due diligence and the property still belongs to the County (Baer, 2016).
+The A-19 tract development will have a maximum residential density of 8.7 dwelling units per acre (Baer, 2016).
+This will be a private development with a proposed 159 dwelling units and a small commercial development (Alarid, 2017).
 The proposed A-19 tract development was not called out specifically in the ISC population projections; however, the high population projection will account for this growth.
 The 2010 Census reported a County population of 17,950 people and an average household size of 2.33 people (U.S. Census Bureau, 2010).
-Adding 160 dwelling units would add approximately 370 people, which is within the 20,000-person high projection for 2020.
+Adding 159 dwelling units would add approximately 370 people, which is within the 20,000-person high projection for 2020.
+A preliminary plat had been developed by the time this plan was finalized (Alarid, 2017).

-5.4 Future Water Demand
+5.6 Future Water Demand

-DBS&A developed two projections of future water demand for the LACWU for 2020 through 2060.
-The projections are based on (1) the population projections developed as a part of the State of New Mexico's regional water plan update project (Poster Enterprises, 2014), (2) the total water system per capita demand for 2014 (LACWU, 2015), and (3) a separate water demand forecast that was provided by LANL (Ballesteros Rodriguez, 2016).
-The demand projections are shown on Table 5-9 and Figures 5-5 and 5-6.
-Total projected demand ranges between 3,634 and 4,841 ac-ft/yr, with the low projection showing an increase in demand between 2020 and 2030 and decreasing demand between 2030 and 2060, and the high projection showing increasing demands throughout the 40-year time frame.
+DBS&A developed two projections of future water demand for the County for 2020 through 2060.
+The projections are based on (1) the population projections developed as a part of the State of New Mexico's regional water plan update project (Poster Enterprises, 2014), (2) the total water system per capita demand for 2016, and (3) a separate water demand forecast that was provided by LANL (Begay, 2017).
+The demand projections are shown on Table 5-9 and Figures 5-7 and 5-8.
+Total projected demand ranges between 3,814 and 5,062 ac-ft/yr (the low-water-use projection in 2020 and high-water-use projection in 2060, respectively), with the low projection showing an increase in demand between 2020 and 2030 and decreasing demand between 2030 and 2060, and the high projection showing increasing demands throughout the 40-year time frame.